MatteoRomiti/matteoromiti.github.io/_posts/2018-01-27-Random-Thoughts.md

 - OBI is my favorite shop.

-- Girls with curly hair makes me feel a bit nervous.
+- Girls with curly hair make me feel a bit nervous.
 Black curly hair even more.

-- People that speak softly and at a regular pace sound like wise people to me.
+- People that speak softly and at a regular pace seem to be wise people to me.

-- Italian news talk way too much about politics.
+- Italian news talks way too much about politics.

 - Owning a bidet is a necessary but not a sufficient condition to be a developed society.